Pedagogy of ÇARŞI

 This mindset often manifests in overprotection, where even minor risks are avoided to shield individuals from potential harm or discomfort.

-• In exploring the concept of "manual competence" and the philosophy of "soulcraft," we offer a compelling critique of conventional education and societal norms.
+In exploring the concept of "manual competence" and the philosophy of "soulcraft," we offer a compelling alternative of conventional education.

-We advocate for a return to hands-on, tactile work that fosters personal fulfillment and societal resilience.
+We advocate for a return to hands-on, tactile work to grow personal fulfillment and societal resilience.

 We challenge the prevailing trend of safetyism and overprotection in contemporary careers, highlighting the disconnect between abstract, desk-bound roles and the concrete achievements of skilled labor.